SpeedyWeather/SpeedyWeather.jl/docs/src/initial_conditions.md

 ## Rossby-Haurwitz wave in primitive equations

-We could apply the same to set the Rossby-Haurwitz for a primitive equation model, but we have also already defined `RossbyHaurwitzWave` as `<: AbstractInitialConditions` so you can use that directly, regardless the model.
-Note that this definition currently only includes vorticity not the initial conditions for other variables.
+You can use `set!` or the predefined `RossbyHaurwitzWave` also in other models.
+For the `BarotropicModel` or the `PrimitiveDryModel` (or `Wet`) the definition for ``\eta`` is skipped.
+The barotropic model does not have a pressure variable, the primitive equation model uses the logarithm of surface pressure, which is incompatible with ``\eta`` being defined as an interface displacement.
+So here, the `RossbyHaurwitzWave` only includes relative vorticity in the initial conditions.

-The following shows that you can set the same `RossbyHaurwitzWave` initial conditions also in a `PrimitiveDryModel` (or `Wet`) but you probably also want to set initial conditions for temperature and pressure to not start at zero Kelvin and zero pressure.
+The following shows how you can use `RossbyHaurwitzWave` in a `PrimitiveDryModel` (or `Wet`) but you probably also want to set initial conditions for temperature and pressure to not start at zero Kelvin and zero pressure.
 Also no orography, and let's switch off all physics parameterizations with `physics=false`.